reillypascal/personalsite-ssg/pages/posts/2025/04/a-grimoire-of-shell-scripts.md

 [^1]: A [grimoire](https://en.wikipedia.org/wiki/Grimoire) is a book of spells or incantations.

-[^2]: I had originally come across Natalie's site when I was setting up a Raspberry Pi as a [Kodi](https://kodi.tv/) TV streamer — [her post](https://some-natalie.dev/blog/kodi-setup/) explains how to do this with the stock Raspberry Pi OS, rather than assuming a custom version based around Kodi as most tutorials seem to do.
+[^2]: I had originally come across Natalie's site when I was setting up a Raspberry Pi as a [Kodi](https://kodi.tv/) TV streamer—[her post](https://some-natalie.dev/blog/kodi-setup/) explains how to do this with the stock Raspberry Pi OS, rather than assuming a custom version based around Kodi as most tutorials seem to do.

-[^3]: It's my understanding that medieval scholars don't really like the phrase “Dark Ages” — my inclusion of the phrase here doesn't reflect my own views, just those of the source.
+[^3]: It's my understanding that medieval scholars don't really like the phrase “Dark Ages”—my inclusion of the phrase here doesn't reflect my own views, just those of the source.